gkossakowski/gkossakowski.github.io/content/posts/the-slim-shady-year-part-four.md

 extraordinary effort into treatment, could I get back to full fitness.
 He responded simply by saying that he thinks the chance for success is 80–90%.
 From his experience, most people with problems similar to mine recover.
-There's the 10% of mystery cases where nobody at the clinic found a way to influence reasons they do not understand.
+There's the 10% of mystery cases where nobody at the clinic found a way to influence for reasons they do not understand.
 When I asked how long would it take, he said he wasn't sure, but he hoped it would be fixed in a couple of months, probably by the summer (it was November).

 If you, reading this, are thinking I was quickly becoming a convert, then no. But it was the first time somebody demonstrated an ability to influence my condition in a significant way in months.
 All my other attempts were closer to me desperately wanting to see a change than really experiencing it.
-To use a reddit crypto term, my past tries ran on hopium.
+To borrow a reddit crypto term, my past tries ran on hopium.

 Back to planning.
 We agreed I would come back for a visit the next day, then return in a couple of weeks and stay a bit longer.
 I would receive a more comprehensive set of injections, and I would